maxdesalle/website/content/startup-ideas.md

 ---

-**Non-misogynistic, non-incel masculine media:** there is a real gap in the market at the moment regarding content creators teaching men about masculinity, faterhood and marriage while _not_ giving misogynistic/incel vibes like most current outlets do.
+**Non-misogynistic, non-incel masculine media:** there is a real gap in the market at the moment regarding content creators teaching men about masculinity, fatherhood and marriage while _not_ giving misogynistic/incel vibes like most current outlets do.

 The content would be a mix of stoicism, chivalry and ethics, focusing on modernizing these old values and principles.